Why This Question Appears in Every Interview

 What Interviewers Actually Evaluate

-Understanding why interviewers ask this question helps you craft an answer that addresses their real concerns.
+Understanding why interviewers ask this question helps you craft an answer that addresses their real concerns beyond the surface-level response.

 Resilience Under Pressure